Redskywalker7/stat386-projects/_posts/2022-10-18-Creating_A_Pokedex_with_PokeAPI.md

 ---

 So you wanna be a Pokemon Master?
-Well, how are you going to catch Pokemon without your own trusty Pokedex - every respected trainer's favourite [Pokemon indexing tool](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9dex).
-Unfortunately, Professor Oak isn't around to hand us a pre-built Pokedex, so our only option is to build one ourselves.
+Well, you won't get very far without a Pokedex - every respected trainer's favourite [Pokemon indexing tool](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9dex).
+Unfortunately, Professor Oak isn't around to gift us with one, so our only option is to build one ourselves.
 Luckily, we have access to one of the easiest-to-use APIs (Application Programming Interface) available to help us do just that.

 ![image:](https://github.com/Redskywalker7/stat386-projects/blob/main/assets/Jigglypuff.png?raw=true)